ccn-ccn/MyNetworkSocial/README.md

 ### **💳 Advance NFT (P2P Smart Contract)**

 Creators can access **Advance NFTs** a peer to peer lending system built directly into the platform.
-This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their **on platform earnings**, secured by a smart contract and represented as a transferable NFT.
+This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their **on platform earnings**, secured by a smart contract and represented as a NFT.

 **1. Loan Proposal**
 - A lender creates a loan request with terms such as: